FACING a Climate in Crisis

 One hallmark of a sound scientific theory is that it not only elegantly incorporates all the known facts, it also predicts otherwise unexpected future phenomenon.
 That is true today of Einstein’s Theory of Relativity, which continues to astound the scientific world over a century later with validations that can only now be observed.
 It is also true of climate science.
 What was first predicted in 1967—and was widely criticized and even condemned at the time—is now happening.

-The only serious error was in the rate of change: climate scientists thought these changes would take a century or more to manifest.
+The only serious error was in the rate of change: climate scientists thought these changes would take a century or more to begin manifesting.
 They were wrong.
 Those changes are happening now.
 Exactly as predicted.
 Only sooner.